korito1416/ClimateSocialPolicy/sec1_completemodel.rst

 1.1.2 Post Technology and Pre Damage HJB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Compute the value function $:raw-latex:`\hat{v}`^L $ assuming that only
+Compute the value function :math:`\hat{v}^L` assuming that only a
-a technology jump has been realized.
-This value function incorporates
+technology jump has been realized.
+This value function incorporates the
-the possibility of jumping to one of :math:`L-1` possible damage states,
+possibility of jumping to one of :math:`L-1` possible damage states,
 however, because the temperature anomaly remains constant at the point
 where any incremental curvature has no impact on the damages this damage
 curve realization is inconsequential.
 Therefore, we can ignore the